braze-inc/braze-docs/_docs/_user_guide/sage_ai/recommendations.md

 #### Add a selection

 If you'd like more control over your recommendation, choose a [selection]({{site.baseurl}}/user_guide/personalization_and_dynamic_content/catalogs/selections/) to apply custom filters.
-Selections filter recommendations by specific columns in your catalog (such as brand, size, or location).
-If your selection contains Liquid, it can't be used in your recommendation.
+Selections filter recommendations by specific columns in your catalog, such as brand, size, or location.
+If your selection contains Liquid, the selection can't be used in your recommendation.

 ![][2-2]